 Shrove Tuesday always falls 47 days before Easter Sunday, so the date varies from year to year and falls between February 3 and March 9.
-In 2017 Shrove Tuesday will fall on the 28th February.
+In 2021 Shrove Tuesday will fall on February 16th.

 Shrove Tuesday was the last opportunity to use up eggs and fats before embarking on the Lenten fast and pancakes are the perfect way of using up these ingredients.

 A pancake is a thin, flat cake, made of batter and fried in a frying pan.
 A traditional English pancake is very thin and is served immediately.
 Golden syrup or lemon juice and caster sugar are the usual toppings for pancakes.

 The pancake has a very long history and featured in cookery books as far back as 1439.
 The tradition of tossing or flipping them is almost as old: “And every man and maide doe take their turne, And tosse their Pancakes up for feare they burne.”
 (Pasquil’s Palin, 1619).

 The ingredients for pancakes can be seen to symbolise four points of significance at this time of year:

 Flour ~ The staff of life

 To make 8 or so pancakes you will need 8oz plain flour, 2 large eggs, 1 pint milk, salt.